AngellaObiero/AoBFoodTruck/README.md

 # AoBFoodTruck
-Pet Project done as a response to the coding4employment challenge by JA Kenya
+Awarded 3rd best project - Pet Project done as a response to the coding4employment challenge by JA Kenya

 # BACKGROUND TO THE MENTORSHIP PROGRAM & CHALLENGE